jagowahl/transload-landing-page/README.md

 # Transload Landing Page

-A modern, responsive landing page for Transload - an intelligent forklift control system that optimizes forklift routes and streamlines transshipment warehouse operations through AI-powered optimization solutions.
+A modern, responsive landing page for Transload - an intelligent forklift control system that optimizes forklift routes and streamlines cross docking warehouse operations through AI-powered optimization solutions.

 ## 🚀 About the Project